Borough of Wernersville

 • Flag Drop Box – Bring in your old/damaged American Flags

-• Pay your TRASH BILL
+• Pay your TRASH BILL (we accept cash, check or money order)

 • Apply for Permits (building, plumbing, fence, shed, sidewalk, etc)